 This light warns of an overheated engine condition.
 As temperatures rise and the gauge approaches H, this indicator will illuminate and a single chime will sound after reaching a set threshold.
-Further overheating will cause the temperature gauge to pass H, the indicator will continuously flash and a continuous chime will occur until the engine is allowed to cool.
+Further overheating will cause the temperature gauge to pass H, a continuous chime will occur until the engine is allowed to cool.